HarrisonSloan/25-Histories-Scrap/README.md

     logically this shouldnt happen and should be matched to (start.emperorA+end.emperorA) / 2 Start of Vol X -> number+year -> keyword -> emperor A
-    logically this shouldnt happen and should be matched to (start.emperorA+end.emperorA) / 2
+    logically this shouldnt happen and should be matched to (start.emperorA+end.emperorA) / 2 Start of Vol X -> keyword -> Start of Vol X+1 cant associate a year with the data so we ignore this

 For the start of a Vol X, add a match that is emperor type and the middle of their reign Any year we find proceeding the emperor we ignore this, but record it for later investigation